BardicDefense/purple-hack/README.md

 Concretely, skills might, depending on the circumstances, allow you to:

 - Avoid what might otherwise involve a roll.
-- Lower the difficulty of a task or negate penalties.
+- Lower the difficulty of a check or negate penalties.
 - Lessen the consequences of failure.
 - Gain information not obvious to the average observer.